Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description explicitly states 'Query comprehensive threat profile for an IP' and lists specific data sources (Shodan, AbuseIPDB, ASN, geolocation, open ports).
-It distinguishes from sibling tool domain_report by saying 'for domain data use domain_report', making the scope clear.
+The description clearly states it queries a comprehensive threat profile for an IP, listing specific data sources (Shodan, AbuseIPDB, ASN/geolocation, open ports).
+It also explicitly distinguishes from the sibling 'domain_report' by saying 'for domain data use domain_report'.
+This provides specific verb+resource and differentiates among siblings.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.